BillTheBest/bosun/docs/expressions.md

 If an annotation either starts before the requested start time, or ends after the requested start time then it is counted as a fractional outage (Assuming the annotation ended or started respectively with the requested time frame).

+If there are no annotations within the requested time period, then the value `NaN` will be returned.

 For example:

 The following request is made at `2016-09-21 14:49:00`.